 A market sell-off is triggered when a large group of investors sell their stocks at once, causing stock prices to drop.
 A sell-off can be caused by world events, industry changes, or even corporate news.

-There is no one smart way to react to a sell-off.
+There is no single smart way to react to a sell-off.
 Different investors will gravitate toward different strategies.
 But by researching companies and setting up a portfolio based on risk tolerance, an investor can feel confident that their portfolio can withstand market volatility.

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.